 |Type of Loan Product||Average APRs|

 Alternative lenders offer a wider variety of loan products than banks.
 Most banks will offer term loans and lines of credit, but alternative lenders may offer these in addition to accounts receivable financing, merchant cash advances or invoice factoring.
-Merchant cash advances allow you to get funding in exchange for a percentage of your business’s credit card sales over time.
-Invoice factoring allows you to sell your unpaid invoices at a discount for a cash advance, with one-time repayment when the invoice is due.
+Merchant cash advances allow you to get funding in exchange for a percentage of your business’s credit card sales over time, and they are among the highest interest rate options on the market.
+Invoice factoring allows you to sell your unpaid invoices at a discount for a cash advance, generally with one-time repayment when the invoice is due.

 Other Factors That Affect Your Small Business Loan Interest Rate

 Most small business lenders will evaluate both your personal and your business’s credit score during the loan application process.
-They want to see that you can make timely repayment on your other debt obligations.
-Most lenders also have credit score minimums (the lowest credit scores accepted by alternative lenders can be as low as 500) to qualify for their loan products.
+They want to see that you can make timely repayment on your other debt obligations, whether personal or business.
+Most lenders have credit score minimums to qualify for their loan products.
+But these can vary greatly, with banks sometimes requiring personal scores of 680 and above and some alternative lenders accepting scores as low as 500.
 Once you qualify, rates will vary depending on your score as well.
 Having a higher credit score can help you qualify for lower interest rates.

 Lenders will also consider your current and projected business finances as part of the application process.
 Most lenders make requirements regarding your time in business and the minimum amount of annual revenue you need.
 And while requirements for cash flow or profitability are less common, you want to have good accounting practices and strong numbers.
 You also need to demonstrate to the lender how you plan to use the loan proceeds and how they will benefit the business in the long run.
 Most lenders will want to see this outlined in a business plan.